DankWhat/MaxTime-JRE/README.md

 - Click on *"Create MaxTime JRE"*
 - Click on *"Run workflow"*

-> JRE images can be found on the summary view for the workflow
+> JRE images can be found on the summary view for the workflow and in the releases tab